-16.1 Application of the system must be carried out in accordance with the Certificate holder's current installation instructions.

-16.2 Weather conditions should be monitored to ensure correct curing conditions.
+- 16.1 Application of the system must be carried out in accordance with the Certificate holder's current installation instructions. - 16.2 Weather conditions should be monitored to ensure correct curing conditions.
 Application of coating materials must not be carried out at temperatures below 5°C (and should remain above freezing for 24 to 48 hours after application) or above 30°C, or if exposure to frost is likely.
-The coating must be protected from rapid drying.

-16.3 All rendering should be in accordance with the relevant recommendations of BS EN 13914-1 : 2005.

-Positioning and securing steel cages

-16.4 The galvanized or stainless steel base trim is fixed above the dpc using profile fixings at 300 mm centres.
-Base rail connectors are inserted at all rail joints.

-16.5 Each standard size panel is fixed to the substrate with at least six mechanical anchors with bespoke washers (see Figure 3) or four bespoke BRO1 brackets, two on top and two at the bottom.
-Part-panels are fixed with at least three anchors with washers.
+The coating must be protected from rapid drying. - 16.3 All rendering should be in accordance with the relevant recommendations of BS EN 13914-1 : 2005.
+Positioning and securing steel cages - 16.4 The galvanized or stainless steel base trim is fixed above the dpc using profile fixings at 300 mm centres.
+Base rail connectors are inserted at all rail joints. - 16.5 Each standard size panel spans the steel-frame columns and is fixed to the substrate with at least six mechanical fixings with bespoke washers or four bespoke BRO1 brackets, two on top and two at the bottom.
+If a panel is to be fixed to columns with a spacing greater than or equal to 2 m, brackets must be used.
+Part-panels are fixed with at least three anchors with washers (see Figure 3).

+Figure 3 Typical panel fixing pattern and method
-16.6 Sections of the insulant core of the panel are removed by carefully cutting out with a fine-toothed saw at the fixing points.

-16.7 For each fixing point, the required hole depth is drilled into the substrate according to the fixing manufacturer's recommendations.
+- 16.6 Sections of the insulant core of the panel are removed by carefully cutting out with a fine-toothed saw at the fixing points. - 16.7 For each fixing point, the required hole depth is drilled into the steel-frame according to the fixing manufacturer's recommendations.
 The panel is secured with a bespoke steel washer (ensuring two of the panel wires are trapped against the substrate) then the insulant core replaced (see Figure 4).